 FAQ: Custodial vs. non-custodial wallets

 A private key is a unique, encrypted code that gives you full control over your crypto assets.
 It’s used to sign transactions, prove ownership, and access your funds.
-If anyone else gets it, they can take your crypto so it must be kept secret and secure at all times.
+If anyone else gets it, they can take your crypto, so it must be kept secret and secure at all times.

 Yes, non-custodial wallets can be very safe if used correctly.
 Since you control the private keys, your funds aren’t exposed to third-party risks like exchange hacks.
 However, security is entirely your responsibility.
-If you lose your private key or recovery phrase, there’s no way to recover your assets.
+In case you lose your private key or recovery phrase, there’s no way to recover your assets.
 Proper backup and storage are essential.

 It depends.
-Non-custodial wallets can be more secure because you hold the keys but only if you manage them properly.
+Non-custodial wallets can be more secure because you hold the keys, but only if you manage them properly.
 If you lose your seed phrase or fall for a scam, your funds are gone.
 Custodial wallets rely on the provider’s security systems.
 They’re easier to use, but if the platform gets hacked or collapses, your crypto could be at risk.
 So, non-custodial offers more control, but it also demands more care.

 A seed phrase is a set of 12 to 24 random words that acts as a backup to your non-custodial wallet.
 It’s the only way to recover your funds if your device is lost, broken, or wiped.
 Think of it as the master key to your crypto.
-If you lose it, you lose access permanently.
+If you lose it, you cannot access permanently.
 If someone else gets it, they can steal everything.
 That’s why storing it securely and privately is absolutely critical.

 Conclusion